Explore Great Barrier Reef Activities | Must-Do Experiences for Your Adventure

 If you’re uncomfortable swimming or diving, a glass-bottom boat tour

 is a great way to experience the reef without getting wet.
 These tours allow you to see the vibrant coral and marine life above the water’s surface.

 4. Helicopter Tours

 For a truly unforgettable experience, take to the skies with a helicopter tour

 of the Great Barrier Reef.
 Marvel at the reef’s sheer size and beauty from above and get a unique perspective on this natural wonder.

 5. Introductory Diving

-For those who want to try scuba diving but don’t have a certification, Introductory diving is a great alternative.
+is a great alternative for those who want to try scuba diving but don’t have a certification.
 This activity allows you to explore the reef with a breathing apparatus connected to a surface supply system.
 You don’t need to worry about carrying heavy tanks on your back.